How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Risk of Failure

-Safety Hazards: An old or malfunctioning fan can pose safety risks, such as electrical faults or falling.
-Replacing it can ensure safety and peace of mind.
+Safety Hazards: An aging or malfunctioning fan can pose safety risks, such as electrical issues or the potential for falling.
+Replacing it can provide peace of mind.

 Decision Making